Australian cricket team in England in 1948: v Gentlemen of England

-In his last match at Lord's, Bradman won the toss and made his ninth century (150) of the tour against a side composed almost entirely of Test players.
+In his last match at Lord's, Bradman won the toss and made his ninth century (150) of the tour against a team composed almost entirely of Test players.
 Brown (120) and Hassett (200*) also scored centuries, and Miller made 69.
 Bradman elected to bat into the second day.
 The Gentlemen responded with 242 of which Reg Simpson made 60 and, following on, 284, with Bill Edrich making 128.
 There were no other scores beyond 30 in either innings.
 Ring took 5/70 for the innings and eight for the match, while Johnson secured seven wickets.
 The Victorian spin duo bowled the majority of the overs in both innings.